What You Will Learn

 - Netcat for the Pen Tester

 In this course section we look at the many kinds of exploits that penetration testers use to compromise target machines, including client-side exploits, service-side exploits, and local privilege escalation.
 We'll see how these exploits are packaged in frameworks like Metasploit and its mighty Meterpreter.
 You'll learn in-depth how to leverage Metasploit and the Meterpreter to compromise target environments.
-You'll also analyze the topic of anti-virus evasion to bypass the target organization's security measures, as well as methods for pivoting through target environments, all with a focus on determining the true business risk of the target organization.
+You'll also examine application control bypasses to circumvent the target organization's security measures, as well as methods to pivot through target environments - all with a focus on determining the true business risk of the target organization.

 - Client-Side Attacks with Metasploit